 From 1824 to 1827 Bailey served as pastor to the First Congregational Church in Pittsfield, Massachusetts, and during his tenure there he also founded the Pittsfield Female Academy.
 Bailey had become a trustee of both Williams College and the University of Vermont before 1827, when for health reasons he left Pittsfield and joined the Presbytery of South Carolina, where he remained for twelve years.
 He served as pastor of Presbyterian churches in Darlington, Sumter, and Cheraw, and in 1827 he founded Richland Normal School and later served as principal of Rice Spring Military Academy.
 Bailey moved in 1839 to Fayetteville, North Carolina, where he directed another academy for young women and began acting as an agent for the American Colonization Society.

 By 1842 Bailey had married Marietta Perry Lloyd of Waterbury, Connecticut.
-They had a son and in 1842 moved to Staunton, where Bailey persuaded a number of local Presbyterians to found the Augusta Female Seminary (later Mary Washington University).
+They had a son and in 1842 moved to Staunton, where Bailey persuaded a number of local Presbyterians to found the Augusta Female Seminary (later Mary Baldwin College, now known as Mary Baldwin University).
 During his seven years as its principal, Bailey placed the school on a firm foundation.
 He won the admiration and financial support of the community, designed an academically demanding curriculum, secured a charter from the General Assembly in 1845, and oversaw the construction of and may even have designed the first buildings.
 Bailey embraced formal education for women and believed them as capable of serious academic study as men.
 He required his pupils to study philosophy and the natural sciences, but he also insisted that morality and the Bible were the bases of all education.
 He and his wife, daughters, a niece, and a cousin constituted the faculty.
 Among his first pupils was Mary Julia Baldwin, who later headed the school for many years and for whom it came to be named.
 Bailey also occasionally served as supply pastor to the First Presbyterian Church in Staunton, and when he left the city the congregation presented him with an engraved silver coffee service.
 Hampden-Sydney College awarded him an honorary D.D. in 1859.

 In 1849 Bailey resigned from the seminary to become Virginia agent for the American Colonization Society.
 Although he worked sporadically for years to raise money to send free African Americans to Africa, Bailey did not oppose slavery.
 His first book, The Issue: Presented in a Series of Letters on Slavery (1837), had begun in 1832 as letters in the magazine Christian Mirror that were highly critical of northern antislavery writers.
 The Family Preacher: or, Domestic Duties Illustrated and Enforced, in Eight Discourses (1837), contained a discussion of religion and slavery that stood squarely in the center of an emerging body of literature defending the institution of slavery on moral and theological grounds.